 How Do I Book?

-“Check availability” to be taken to the website calendar and book the date(s) you require.
-(If you are booking a number of dates, please contact us as we can send you a link to make a “block booking”) Please note that online booking will close at least 48 hours before the day so do book well in advance.
+“Check availability” to be taken to the booking page and book the date(s) you require.
+Please note that online booking will close at least 48 hours before the day so do book well in advance.

 What others have to say...

 Today I did drawing in the long grass with the grass hoppers.
 My friend came over to play with me and then we all gathered up an played an animal game.
 The first time I was a puppy, the second a monkey and the third I was a tiger.
 We all went back to eat to get our lunch and then we went where we where before, next to the pond where we had our lunch.
 And then I got loads of prickles on my feet and then we went back to the campfire

 Diary of my week, Farragh Elesedy from Summer.

 We had marshmallows on the campfire and we had a story.